 The National Gallery of Modern Art Delhi is a really reasonable place to visit with the ticket as low as 10 INR ~ 0.1$ for Indians and 50 INR ~ less than 1$ for foreigners.
 The timings have been altered lately as shown on the entry gate of the museum as 10:00 AM – 6:30 PM.
 Depending on your art love, the time for sightseeing may vary from 3-6 hours.
 The museum has 5 floors with permanent collections at 2nd to 5th floors while the exhibits are rotated at the basement and first floors.

 The authorities at the National Gallery of Modern Art Delhi, don’t allow photography inside the premises.
 The guards are on roll all the time to ensure this photography ban so don’t even bother clicking pictures.
 I know this might leave some disappointed, but it’s even better to enjoy the contemporary art without continuously trying to click photographs.

 The contemporary art museum not only holds paintings and sculptures inside the gallery but the visibility of art is easily prominent from the outside of the gallery as well.
 As we proceeded towards the ticket counter, we found these beautiful sculptures placed outside in the garden area.
 The building premises has an astounding architecture with wonderful doors and windows which can be seen evidently all over the stretch.

 My favourite of all the contemporary art, sculptures, paintings and art collections out there in the museum have to be the metal tree highlighting all sorts of utensils.
 Not only was the tree looking gorgeous but was that was such a unique concept to see in an art museum.

-Have you visited Delhi yet?
-Did you get a change to see the National Gallery of Modern Art Delhi on your India trip?
+Have you visited Delhi and did you get a change to see the National Gallery of Modern Art Delhi?
 Do share your experience with me!